timsears/hl/static/markdown/downloads-main.md

 - [Windows](http://docs.haskellstack.org/en/stable/install_and_upgrade/#windows)

-Instructions for other Linux distributions, including Debian, Fedora, Red Hat, Nix OS, and Arch Linux, are also available.
+Instructions for other Linux distributions, including Debian, Fedora, Red Hat, NixOS, and Arch Linux, are also available.

 ### Where to get help <a name="stackhelp"></a>